-FRANCOIS HEISEBOURG: Francois Hollande's image has changed because the president in France is the commander-in-chief, and therefore if he uses force in a decisive manner, that has immediate resonance.
+"Francois Hollande's image has changed because the president in France is the commander in chief, and therefore if he uses force in a decisive ... manner, that has immediate resonance," Heisbourg says.

-BEARDSLEY: Finally President screamed one headline; Leading the War yelled another.
-Of course it hasn't been enough to completely undo his old image.
-In a popular, satirical marionette show on television called "Les Guignols," Hollande is still subservient to his partner, Valerie Twierweiler.
-In this skit from last night, she gives the military briefing while he looks on meekly.
-Don't interrupt me, she tells him.
+"Finally President!" screamed one headline; "Leading the War!" yelled another.
+Of course, it hasn't been enough to completely undo his old image.
+In a popular, satirical marionette show on television called Les Guignols, Hollande is still subservient to his partner, Valerie Twierweiler.
+In a skit Monday night, she gives the military briefing while he looks on meekly.
+"Don't interrupt me!" she tells him.

-BEARDSLEY: Hollande has been less impressive with regards to a war being fought on the domestic front over same-sex marriage.
-Massive protests this weekend highlighted the fact that Hollande didn't sufficiently prepare the ground for his campaign promise to legalize same-sex marriage.
+Hollande has been less impressive with regards to a war being fought on the domestic front — over same-sex marriage.
+Massive protests last weekend highlighted the fact that Hollande didn't sufficiently prepare the ground for his campaign promise to legalize same-sex marriage.

 But Hollande's behind-the-scenes, incremental style has produced some unexpected results in other areas.
 After years of strikes and clashes between French unions and employers, the president persuaded them to sit down and work out a deal.

-BEARDSLEY: He really seems to be leading the action now and not in the background, says Stephane Crendal.
-The Mali intervention reaffirmed him as head of state.
+"He really seems to be leading the action now and not in the background," says Stephane Crendal.
+"The Mali intervention reaffirmed him as head of state.
 It's a lot more popular than his gay marriage bill."

-HEISEBOURG: A president who until now had been seen as being hesitant, sort of academic in his approach, is able to decide a high-risk, quite substantial military commitment.
+"A president who until now had been seen as being hesitant, sort of academic in his approach to political issues is able, from literally one day to the next, to decide a high-risk, quite substantial military commitment," Heisbourg says.

 Hollande said Tuesday that he plans to increase the number of French troops on the ground in Mali threefold in the coming weeks.